General officer

 A general officer is an officer of high rank in the armies, and in some nations' air and space forces, marines or naval infantry.
 (Note: Within NATO rank structure, all branches (navy included) are referred to as general officers.
 In the United States, General Officers authorized to display a flag showing their rank are also called "flag officers".
 Refer: "Flag officer".
 In other usages the term "flag officer" usually applies to naval ranks such as admiral, vice-admiral, or rear-admiral.)

 In some usages, the term "general officer" refers to a rank above colonel.

+General officer ranks

 The adjective general had been affixed to officer designations since the late medieval period to indicate relative superiority or an extended jurisdiction.

+The various grades of general officer are at the top of the military rank structure.
+Lower-ranking officers are typically known as field officers or field-grade officers, and below them are company-grade officers.

+Common systems

+There are two common systems of general ranks used worldwide.
+In addition, there is a third system, the Arab system of ranks, which is used throughout the Middle East and North Africa.

+In the old European system, general officer ranks are named by prefixing "general", as an adjective, with field officer ranks, although in some countries the highest general officers are titled field marshal or marshal.

+The other is derived from the French Revolution, where generals' ranks are named according to the unit they (theoretically) command.